Sometimes You Just Can't Put a Ring on It: Setting Constraints on Rings around Moons from Magnetic Fields: Numerical Model

 We also ignore the effects of any internal satellitial magnetic fields in the moons, so that $\vec{B}$ is the magnetic field of the host planet (assumed to be an axisymmetric dipole field).
 The geometry of the problem is illustrated in Fig.~\ref{fig:CSR}.

 In a rotating magnetosphere, the electric field is given by \citet{Birmingham_1979} as

 where $\vec{v}_{\rm plasma}$ is the flow velocity of the magnetospheric plasma.
-A common approximation is to assume perfect corotation of the plasma with the planet, i.e., $\vec{v}_{\rm plasma}=\vec{\Omega}_{\rm rot}\times\vec{r}$, where $\vec{\Omega}_{\rm rot}$ is the angular velocity of the planet's rotation and $\vec{r}_{\rm tot}$ is the grain's position vector relative to the centre of mass of the host planet.
-While this is valid at distances very close to the host planet, the magnetospheric plasma deviates from full co-rotation at larger distances due to radial transport and dissipative effects.
-To describe the induced electric field (\ref{E}) in our models, we assume that the azimuthal component of the plasma velocity is dominant, but that it may rotate at sub-co-rotation angular velocities:
+A common approximation is to assume perfect corotation of the plasma with the planet, i.e., $\vec{v}_{\rm plasma}=\vec{\Omega}_{\rm rot}\times\vec{r}_{\rm tot}$, where $\vec{\Omega}_{\rm rot}$ is the angular velocity of the planet's rotation and $\vec{r}_{\rm tot}$ is the grain's position vector relative to the centre of mass of the host planet.
+While this is valid at distances very close to the host planet, the magnetospheric plasma deviates from full corotation at larger distances due to radial transport and dissipative effects.
+To describe the induced electric field (\ref{E}) in our models, we assume that the azimuthal component of the plasma velocity is dominant, but that it may rotate at sub-corotation angular velocities:

 The value of $\Omega_{\rm plasma}$ varies from one system to another.
 The effect discussed here is general, but we will focus on parameters taken from our Solar System.
-Near Rhea, the plasma velocity is about $70\%$ of what would be expected from full co-rotation \citep{Wilson_2010}, so we set $\Omega_{\rm plasma}=0.7\,\Omega_{\rm rot}$.
+Near Rhea, the plasma velocity is about $70\%$ of what would be expected from full corotation \citep{Wilson_2010}, so we set $\Omega_{\rm plasma}=0.7\,\Omega_{\rm rot}$.
 The velocity profile of \cite{Saur_2004} suggests that the azimuthal plasma velocity flattens out to about $120\,\rm{km/s}$ above $20$ Saturn radii.
 At the distance of Titan, this is about $60\%$ of what would be expected from full corotation, giving $\Omega_{\rm plasma}=0.6\,\Omega_{\rm rot}$.
 During the times that Iapetus is within Saturn's magnetosphere, this is about $20\%$ of full corotation, giving $\Omega_{\rm plasma}=0.2\,\Omega_{\rm rot}$.

 To numerically solve the equation of motion (\ref{EoM}) for a single charged grain, we made use of the \texttt{REBOUND} N-body code \citep{Rein_2012} with an additional velocity-dependent force defined to incorporate the Lorentz force.
 Grains were initialised in circular orbits ($e=0$) around the host moon, assumed to be coplanar and corotating with the moon's orbit.
+Here, the integration duration was chosen to be just one orbital period of the moon around the planet ($T_{\rm m}$), since the electromagnetic perturbation acts on short timescales and is periodic.
+It should be noted that while we focus mainly on short-term effects in the present study, which is sufficient to determine whether the electromagnetic perturbation can be dynamically significant, effects could accumulate.
+We discuss secular evolution in more detail in \ref{subsub: secular evolution}.